sci-42ver/SICP_SDF/sicp_exercise.md

       ```
       I checked 2 cases (p1,p2: 1. bl,tr 2. tl,br) and here due to geometry (I won't give one strict proof.
 I lastly learned about pure geometry is when in middle high school) it can be probably generalized.
     - https://en.wikipedia.org/wiki/Domain-driven_design
+  - CS61A lab Week 4
+    - The 1st is same as ~~"Alternate implementation of rectangle"~~ ~~"Alternative Implementation II"~~ ~~but doesn't decide the rectangle uniquely~~ "As an alternative to this alternative".
+    - kw
+      > it includes the common point twice, and it doesn't take into account that the angle between the two legs must be 90 degrees
+    - the 2nd is same as "Here's another one".
+      - > Specifically, we need to know that if the slope of the base segment is Dy/Dx (using D for delta) then the slope of a perpendicular height should be -Dx/Dy.
+        Since Dx=0 or Dy=0 is possible, here the instructor just *rotates the scaled* side.
+      - > Alternatively, you might find it easier to redefine perimeter and area in terms of the new representation, and then to make them work for the old representation you'll have to define base-rectangle and height-rectangle in terms of first-leg and second-leg
+        Since it is easier for `seg->length` but not vice versa.
 - [x] 2.4 trivial `(z (lambda (p q) q))`.
   - wiki
     > That inner function will be passed p and q in that order, so just return the first arg, p.
     IMHO it is better to state that "passed a and b ... the first arg, a".
+  - CS61A lab Week 4
+    trivial by the substitution rule.
 - [x] 2.5
   - This is proved using *the fundamental theorem of arithmetic*.
   - `cons` is trivial